ExiaGroup/Exia_Project/README.md

 # Exia_Project
-A repository for showcasing my work in data analytics and data science.
+A repository showing my work in data analytics and data science.